Latticeworks1/OpennMailer/README.md

 # OpenMailer
 Open Mailer

 Open Mailer is a Python program that enables users to bypass admin login and send emails using a graphical user interface (GUI).
-It leverages the requests library for making HTTP requests and provides a simple interface for sending mail via proxy domain.
+It leverages the requests library for making HTTP requests and provides a simple framework for sending mail via proxy domain.

 Features